anandaverma/google-chrome-apps/README.md

 4. Trending news.
 5. Get information about well-known people, places, and things.
 6. Get deals near you and product you are interested in.
-7. Get trending play store apps
+7. Get trending play store apps.
+(Top, New, Editor's Choice)

 #####Specific (Admin/DevOps related)
 1. ElasticSearch Admin